tamiramil/chinese-man/README.md

 ### 3. Setup `config.toml`
 **Note:** Pls read comments.
 1. Copy `config.example.toml` content to `config.toml`.
-2. Open the `config.toml` and fill int and/or change the config values.
+2. Open the `config.toml` and fill it and/or change the config values.

 ### 4. Usage
 **Note:** Always make sure your venv is active before running these.